mrdrbrdr/wl-clip-multi/README.md

 **Multi-MIME Type Wayland Clipboard Utility**

-If you use Wayland and have ever tried to paste a screenshot into a terminal application (VS Code terminal, Claude Code, etc.) and gotten binary garbage instead of a file path - this tool is for you.
+If you use Wayland and have ever tried to paste a screenshot into a terminal application (VS Code terminal, Claude Code, etc.) and nothing happens (or even worse, binary bullshit) instead of what you expected, this tool is for you.

 ## The Problem

 **On X11:** `xclip` could offer multiple clipboard formats.
-Apps chose what they wanted.
+Apps generally chose what format they want.

-**On Wayland:** `wl-clipboard` (the standard tool) can only offer **one MIME type at a time**.
+**On Wayland:** `wl-clipboard` (the standard tool on wl) will only offer **one MIME type at a time**.

 ### Real-World Impact